 Urban Dystopia reveals a growingly detached society.
 The project reflects the preposition that modern society is in a continuous state of detachment, and, as such, shows scenes of desolation and mirrors feelings of emptiness.

 The second edition, which is a more graphical revision or a re-interpretation can be found here.

-Currently the third edition is in the works and can be found here.
+The third edition won an honorable mention at the International Photography Awards (IPA) 2021 and can be found here.

 Read more in my blogpost about the making of Urban Dystopia.

 As I passed by the window of a nearby bar I saw this girl sunken in thoughts.
 I was struck by the mirror-image in the back, that seemed like a ghost-image of the girl's inner thoughts.
 The girl was probably working.
 She did not seem to notice me while I was bringing the camera to my eye.
 But her ghost-image looked at me with intense curiosity.
 Only after I took the picture the girl quickly glanced before shying away again.
 It was then that I realized that she had observed me all the time through her ghost-image, and that I had met her before.